 Finally, it helps to ensure that an organization’s data assets are used to their maximum effect.
 When stakeholders throughout the organization have clear visibility to which data assets are available, it opens the door to more effectively exploiting those assets to improve business results.

-As you embark on your data governance initiatives, it is critically important to educate and inform executive management and to establish buy-in for the program, including the necessary budget commitment to make your data governance vision a reality.
+As you embark on your data governance initiatives, educate and inform executive management and establish buy-in for the program, including the necessary budget commitment to make your data governance vision a reality.

 Read our eBook

 We live in a world of increasing data.
 It’s a driver of growth and change and it’s changing how we’re approaching business.
 As a result, it is changing how we need to manage and govern our data.
 Learn how data quality is strengthening the overall enterprise data governance framework.

 Any good data governance plan begins with understanding the status quo.
 That includes an inventory of data domains (ERP or CRM, for example, or data residing in custom applications used for operations and logistics).

 This high-level inventory of data assets may also include information not necessarily stored in databases.
 If Excel spreadsheets that reside on an internal file server (or perhaps are even stored on laptop hard drives and exchanged via e-mail) drive budget processes, you should note that information as part of your high-level inventory of data assets.

 When cataloging these data domains, strive to understand whether and how they relate to one another.
 That means understanding integration points, as well as the timing and technical means of transferring data, error resolution processes, and so on.

 3. Prioritize the Data That Matters Most & Deliver Quick Wins

 As with any new initiative, it pays to identify a few specific outcomes you can achieve quickly, with relatively little effort and investment, and with a high likelihood of success.